Academic Calendar 2024/25

 Pre- or corequisite(s): None.

-With a focus on B.C., learners will make connections within the evolution of Indigenous art, from precontact protocols and practice through to contemporary applications.
-Students will be able to describe and discuss the effects of teachings, colonial impacts, contemporary revivals, and their personal “gift” as an artist/creator.
+With a focus on B.C., learners explore the evolution of Indigenous art and stories, from precontact protocols and practice through to contemporary applications.
+Students examine the effects of teachings, colonial impacts, contemporary revivals, and their personal “gift” as an artist/creator.

 IPK 302